-If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls us as soon as possible.
+If you are admitted to the Hospital from the Emergency Room, be sure that you or your Doctor calls us as soon as you are stabilized.
 We will review your care to decide if a Hospital stay is needed and how many days you should stay.
 See "How to Access Your Services and Obtain Approval of Benefits (Applicable to managed care plans)" for more details.
-If you or your Doctor do not call us, you may have to pay for services that are determined to be not Medically Necessary.

 Treatment you get after your condition has stabilized is not Emergency Care.
-Please refer to the "Consolidated Appropriations Act of 2021 Notice" at the beginning of this Booklet for more details on how this will impact your benefits Habilitative Services
+Please refer to the "Consolidated Appropriations Act of 2021 Notice" at the beginning of this Booklet for more details on how this will impact your benefits.